Webster County Sheriff's Office Webster County Sheriff's Office Webster County Sheriff's Office

 The Webster County Detention facility has a capacity of 116 beds, housing both male and female adult inmates.
 All persons who are arrested in Webster County or any of the municipalities within, are taken into custody are transported to the Jail for booking and incarceration.
 The Jail is divided into separate housing areas for low/medium security risk males, high-security risk males, and female inmates.
 Our Jail houses both pre-trial detainees and post-conviction inmates who are awaiting transport to the Missouri Department of Corrections.

-Captain Tina Davis- The Jail Administrators duties are to plan, organize and implement operations and programs in the Correction's division.
-The Jail Administrator shall assign and direct subordinates, ensuring that all policy, rules, regulations, orders, procedures and directives are enforced and implemented.
+Captain Tina Gann- The Jail Administrator's duties are to plan, organize, and implement operations and programs in the Corrections division.
+The Jail Administrator shall assign and direct subordinates, ensuring that all policies, rules, regulations, orders, procedures, and directives are enforced and implemented.
 The Jail Administrator is directly accountable to the Sheriff for implementation of Sheriff's orders and directions concerning the operation of the division.

 Corporal Scott Miller- Scott Miller handles the sex offender registry.
 Scott files reports for possible charges for non-compliant offenders and for allegations of crimes committed in the jail.